willkg/denton/CONTRIBUTING.rst

 Write Documentation
 -------------------

- could always use more documentation, whether as part of the official  docs, in docstrings, or even on the web in blog posts, articles, and such.
+I could always use more documentation, whether as part of the official  docs, in docstrings, or even on the web in blog posts, articles, and such.